-I love food and before I read The Power of Now, I used to plan for amazing meals just to find myself thinking about the future while I was eating it.
-Not anymore.
+I love food, and before I read The Power of Now, I used to plan for amazing meals to find myself thinking about the future while eating them.

-Now I enjoy food (and everything else) without thinking about what I’m going to do next.
+Now I enjoy food (and everything else) without thinking about what I will do next.
 And I love it with all my heart.